bherrmann7/minder/README.md

 A simple ESP8266-based device with two illuminated buttons (AM/PM) that light up at scheduled times to remind you to take your medication or feed your pet.

+## Problem

+"Did I take my pill this morning?"

+Phone alarms don't work — you dismiss them and immediately forget.
+Pill organizers help, but you still find yourself staring at the Tuesday slot wondering if today is Tuesday or if you already took it.

+For pet feeding in multi-person households, it's even worse: "Did you feed the dog?"
+"I thought YOU fed the dog."
+Meanwhile the dog is acting starved regardless of the truth.

+## Solution

+A simple box with two glowing buttons that sits in your kitchen:

+- **AM button** lights up at your morning reminder time
+- **PM button** lights up at your evening reminder time
+- Press the button when you've done the thing — light goes off
+- Forgot?
+The light is still on, staring at you

+No app to open.
+No notification to dismiss.
+Just a physical, glanceable status that anyone in the household can see.

+The device connects to WiFi to get the current time (NTP) and serves a simple web page for configuration — but day-to-day use requires zero interaction with your phone.

 ## Build Photos

 ### Raw Parts